Estimated reading time: 8 minutes

 So, the next best thing?
 If you have access to online shopping, you know that’s the way to go, right?

-Otherwise, if you can get your hands on dried fenugreek leaves (what the Indians call kasuri methi) from an Indian/Middle Eastern grocer, that will work too.
+Otherwise, if you can get your hands on dried fenugreek leaves (what the South Asians call kasuri methi) from an Indian/Middle Eastern grocer, that will work too.

-- 1 large handful fresh fenugreek leaves = 2 Tbsp dried fenugreek.
+- 1 large handful fresh fenugreek leaves = 2 Tbsp dried fenugreek leaves.

 1 large handful fresh leaves = 1/2 tsp fenugreek seeds.

 Then, add 2 handfuls of spinach, all chopped up, as the green.

 - No fenugreek, in any shape or form?
 Use 2 handfuls spinach, chopped up as the green, and add 1/4 tsp ground cumin or cumin seeds, along with the turmeric.

 Fenugreek leaves are also very easy to grow.
 Since I can only get them online, it’s much simpler for me to grow them, but only in the summer.
 All you do is:

 - Pot them up into 9cm pots when they are seedlings with a multipurpose compost, preferably with added John Innes no. 1.
 Just google that last bit if you don’t know what it means :).

 - Repot them into bigger pots when there are lots of roots showing at the base of the small pots above.
 Here, with added John Innes no. 2, if you like.